 \section{Summary}

 The present study concerns distributed computing for huge-scale aggregative convex programming of a linear objective subject to the affine constraints of equality and inequality and the quadratic constraints of inequality that are convex and aggregatively computable.
-It develops an algorithm composed of \eqref{ACPGSProximalXilA}, \eqref{ACPGSProximalZl}, \eqref{ACPGSProximalsvZpiA} through \eqref{ACPGSProximalsvHniA}, \eqref{DualUpdateRules}, \eqref{DualUpdateRulesdvEFGBoundsj}, and \eqref{proxXNormOcoefkilDefn}, adopting global consensus with single common variable, extended constraints of equality, subblocks, and augmented Lagrangian.
+It develops an algorithm composed of \eqref{ACPGSProximalXilA}, \eqref{ACPGSProximalZl}, \eqref{ACPGSProximalsvZpiA} through \eqref{ACPGSProximalsvHniA}, \eqref{DualUpdateRules}, \eqref{DualUpdateRulesdvEFGBoundsj}, and \eqref{proxXNormOcoefkilDefn}, adopting the global consensus with single common variable, extended constraints of equality, subblocks, augmented Lagrangian, and proximal point algorithm.
 The global consensus is used to partition the constraints of equality and inequality into $N$ multi-consensus-blocks, and the subblocks of each consensus block are used to partition the primal variables into $M$ sets of disjoint subvectors.
 The global consensus constraints of equality and the original constraints are converted into the extended constraints of equality via slack variables in order to help resolve feasibility and initialization of the algorithm.
-The block-coordinate Gauss-Seidel method, the proximal point method with double proximal terms or single, and ADMM are used to update the primal and slack variables; descent models with built-in bounds are used to update the dual.
-Convergence of the algorithm to optimal solutions is argued and the rate of convergence, $O(1/k^{1/2})$ is estimated, under the feasibility supposed.
-The measures of how to make the algorithm feasible are outlined qualitatively.
+The proximal point method with double proximal terms or single, the block-coordinate Gauss-Seidel method, and ADMM are used to update the primal and slack variables; descent models with built-in bounds are used to update the dual, motivated by the mathematical structures of the first-order characteristics of the update rules for the primal and slack variables.
+The feasibility conditions for the algorithm to produce optimal solutions are described and their realizations through initial and parameter values are outlined qualitatively.
+Under the feasibility conditions supposed, convergence of the algorithm to optimal solutions is argued and the rate of convergence, $O(1/k^{1/2})$ is roughly estimated.